JayesonLS/TandySticks/README.md

 still shows as being connected on the host computer.
 However the joystick values will be locked to dead center.

 Performance varies with individual joysticks.
-During development, two Tandy Deluxe Joystick's were used.
-One joystick performed very well, with little jitter, although did not consistently register full top left.
-The second would only output a partial left, and the output in that position was extremely jittery.
-In some Coco games, such as Sailor Main, it was not possible to reliably move left with this joystick.
+During development, two Tandy Deluxe Joysticks were used.
+One joystick performed very well with little jitter.
+The second could not be adjusted to be able to output full left and right with the same adjustment setting.
+The output in the left position was extremely jittery.
+In some Coco games, such as Sailor Main, it was not possible to reliably move both left and right with this joystick.

 Cleaning a joystick's potentiometers with contact cleaner may improve performance.
 Alternatively, calibrating the joystick limits in Windows may provide a solution for poorly performing joysticks.